LambdaSharp/LambdaSharpTool/Docs/ModuleFile-Variables.md

     Value: Hello {{Who}}!
 ```

 Variables can also be used in other variables to create compound values.
 The order of definitions for variables is not important.
-However, beware to avoid cyclic dependencies, otherwise the λ# tool will be unable to resolve the variable value.
+However, beware to avoid cyclic dependencies, otherwise the λ# CLI will be unable to resolve the variable value.

 ```yaml
 Variables: